cshoih/cshoih/README.md

 `Background`

 I’m currently in high school.
 I will attend university in 2023 to attain a degree in Computer Science (majoring in Software) or Engineering (majoring in Software).
-Perhaps a double degree in med and comp sci?
-We will see.
+Perhaps a double degree in med and comp sci or arts and comp sci?
+I'll let this existential crisis dissolve on its own.
+Future me can deal with it later.

 `Purpose`